randomaccess2023/MG2023/Video 51/README.md

 I also tried to generate desired images (according to the labels) from __random noise__ and they look like this:

 ![Generated_images_from_noise.jpg](https://github.com/randomaccess2023/MG2023/blob/main/Video%2051/Generated_images_from_noise.jpg "Generated_images_from_noise.jpg")

+The full code is available in the script called `Cond_VAE.ipynb`.